drekka/Alchemic/README.md

 When processing the available objects to inject, Alchemic will automatically check if the target variable is an array and adjust it's injection accordingly, wrapping objects in NSArrays as required.

-*Note: that if the target variable is not an `NSArray` type and multiple objects are found, them Alchemic will throw an error.*
+*Note: If the target variable is not an `NSArray` type and multiple objects are found, them Alchemic will throw an error.*

 # Getting objects

 Now that we know how to declare objects and inject them, lets look at how we retrieve objects in classes and code which is not managed by Alchemic.
-In other words, how to access objects in the rest of your app.
+In other words, how to manage objects in the rest of your app.

 ## Unmanaged instances

 Not all objects can be created and injected by Alchemic.
 For example, UIViewControllers in storyboards are created by the storyboard.

-Whilst I looked at several options for automatically injecting these instances, I did not find any that worked reliably and didn't require a lot of effort to code.
-So for the moment Alchemic does not inject dependencies into them automatically.
+*Whilst I looked at several options for automatically injecting these instances, I did not find any that worked reliably and didn't require a lot of effort to code.
+So for the moment Alchemic does not inject dependencies into them automatically.*

 ***However*** you can still declare dependencies in these classes and get them injected as if Alchemic had created them.
 You just have to make a call to trigger the injection process programmatically like this: